Richardinho/blog-posts/kara-erickson-review.md

 ## Nested Forms
 [25:22 ](https://youtu.be/CD_t3m2WMM8?t=1522)

 A *nested form* is a component that comprises part of a form.
-A common example is of an address component that contains separate fields for street, city, postcode etc. The motivation for having a nested form is similar to that of a Custom Form Component - to group related behaviour, for ease of re-use etc.
+A common example is an address component that contains separate fields for street, city, postcode etc. The motivation for having a nested form is similar to that of a Custom Form Component - to group related behaviour, for ease of re-use etc.

 There are two kinds of nested form components that Kara talks about.
 * *Composite ControlValueAccessor Component*: A `ControlValueAccessor` component which contains an arbitrary number of form controls instead of just one.